 LARS is a technique I travelled to Kansas, USA to learn.
 I observed Dr Doug Cowan of ENT Associates of Greater Kansas City perform a number of local anaesthetic procedures.
 Frankly, I was amazed by what I saw and what was possible.

 I had always limited my local anaesthetic procedures to polypectomy in patients that were either unfit (respiratory or cardiac problems, sleep apnoea) or unsuitable for a general anaesthetic (pregnancy).

 The difference now though is that I have technology, better medications and the perfect environment at The Wilmslow Hospital that can support the surgery I perform.

-If you have a sinus problem or nasal congestion and think you may need an operation but are worried about a general anaesthetic or its after-effects, you should contact Mr Bhalla (0161 447 6602 or email@example.com) to discuss your symptoms and treatment options to see whether you could be suitable for LASS.
+If you have a sinus problem or nasal congestion and think you may need an operation but are worried about a general anaesthetic or its after-effects, you should contact Mr Bhalla (0161 447 6638 or firstname.lastname@example.org) to discuss your symptoms and treatment options to see whether you could be suitable for LARS.